 In compliance with paragraph 19(2) of Schedule 19 of Finance Act 2016, the UK companies that are a part of the Weight Watchers International, Inc. worldwide group (the “WW UK Entities”) are publishing their tax strategy for the year ending December 31, 2018.

-Weight Watchers provides commercial weight management services and offers innovative, digital weight management products through its websites, mobile sites and apps.
-These services and products are built on the Weight Watchers’ weight management program, which helps people lose weight through sensible and sustainable food plans, activity, behavior modification and group support.
+WW (formerly Weight Watchers) provides commercial weight management and wellness services and offers innovative, digital weight management and wellness products through its websites, mobile sites and apps.
+These services and products are built on the WW’s weight management and wellness program, which helps people lose weight and be well through sensible and sustainable food plans, activity, behavior modification and group support.

 Tax Risk Management and Governance

 The management of the WW UK entities identifies, assesses and manages tax risks and accounts for them appropriately, in accordance with relevant accounting standards.
 Internal governance is not prescriptive on the levels of acceptable risk.
 Tax risk is considered on a case-by-case basis for any particular transaction.

 Key risks and issues related to tax are escalated to and considered by the Audit Committee of the Weight Watchers International, Inc.’s Board of Directors.
 Management reports on a quarterly basis to the Audit Committee on Tax-related matters.
 The Audit Committee also reviews Weight Watchers International, Inc.’s global system of internal controls and compliance processes, and oversees its auditors.
 In this way, the Audit Committee of the Weight Watchers International, Inc.’s Board of Directors provides governance and oversight of tax risks.